qmk/qmk_firmware/docs/adc_driver.md

 # ADC Driver

-QMK can read analog values on certain pins.
-For AVR MCUs, these values are 10-bit (0-1023) and mapped between 0V and VCC (5V or 3.3V).
-This can be useful for implementing things like volume controls or battery level indicators.
+QMK can leverage the Analog to Digital Converter (ADC) on supported MCUs to read voltages on certain pins.
+This can be useful for implementing things such as battery level indicators for Bluetooth keyboards, or volume controls using a potentiometer, as opposed to a rotary encoder.

+This driver is currently AVR-only.
+The values returned are 10-bit integers (0-1023) mapped between 0V and VCC (usually 5V or 3.3V).

 ## Usage